 This course develops content and methods for interdisciplinary instruction and art integration in the elementary and middle school classroom.
 Critical thinking, problem solving, and experiential approaches are developed through reading, discussion, active participation, planning, and teaching.
-Students create interdisciplinary/arts integration lesson plans that address content area standards.
+Students create interdisciplinary lessons that integrate the arts (theater, music, dance, visual arts) and address content area standards.
+This course fulfills a pre-student teaching experience requirement for licensure.
 Prerequisites: admission to the teacher education program.
 Restricted to students with junior or higher standing.